Cartheur-Research/M6809-exec09/README.md

 - The auto table.
 The variables in this table are pre-defined.
   The following variables refer to CPU registers:
     pc a y u s d a b dp cc
-  The following variables refer to simulator state:
+  The following variables refer to emulator state:
     cycles - number of cycles since reset. et - number of cycles elapsed since et was last inspected. irqload - the average number of cycles spent in IRQ.